JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 [![Pi-hole&#39;s dashboard](pihole-dashboard.jpg "Pi-hole's dashboard")](pihole-dashboard.jpg)
 *More than half of the requests sent from my network to the internet are being blocked!*

-> Before I start, it's important to note that Pi-hole does not provide  network security.
-It protects against unwanted DNS requests but if a device has the DNS hard-coded into it, the Pi-hole will not stop the requests from exiting the network.
-This is a job better suited for a Firewall or DMZ.
+> It's important to note that Pi-hole does not provide  network security.
+Network security is a job better suited for a Firewall or DMZ.

 ### Table of Contents